644 Braddock Ct.

 JUDITH CLABES, Editor and Publisher, firstname.lastname@example.org

 Judy grew up in Henderson, graduated from the University of Kentucky with majors in English, journalism and education, got her MPA from Indiana State University, and has four honorary doctorates, one from Thomas More College and the latest from the University of Kentucky in 2010.
 She had a distinguished career in journalism and philanthropy.
 During 37 years with the E.W.
 Scripps Company she served as Scripps’ first woman editor, beginning with the Sunday Courier & Press in Evansville and then with The Kentucky Post.
 She was named president and CEO of Scripps Howard Foundation in 1996.
 On retirement from Scripps, she and her family moved to their horse farm in the Bluegrass area and she founded the Kentucky Philanthropy Initiative and her own consulting business.
 In 2011, she and husband, Gene, founded KyForward.com, an online newspaper serving Kentucky.
 She has won numerous national, regional and state awards in journalism, philanthropy and community service.
 She is a member of the Kentucky Journalism Hall of Fame, the UK Hall of Distinguished Alumni, and the Kentucky Civil Rights Hall of Fame.
 In 2013 and 2013 she received the Robert N. Clay award for most valuable board member from Bluegrass Tomorrow.
 She and Gene are parents of two grown sons and grandparents to five young grandchildren.
 In late 2013 – with Mike Farrell – she and Gene founded the Kentucky Center for Public Service Journalism and starting planning for returning a daily newspaper online to Northern Kentucky.
 The NKyTribune was launched on January 12, 2015.
 She is on the board of KYCPSJ.
+She and Gene live in Edgewood.
 Email: email@example.com Phone: 513.324.4178 (cell)

 J. MICHAEL FARRELL, Special Projects Editor, firstname.lastname@example.org